 Engaged Faculty Award

 The Engaged Faculty Award (previously the Robert L. Sigmon Service-Learning Award) recognizes one faculty member in the state for exemplary engaged teaching and scholarship, including leadership that advances students’ community and civic learning, conducting community-based research, fostering reciprocal community partnerships, and building institutional commitments to service-learning and community engagement.
+The award is presented during the PACE conference.

 Between 2006 – 2017, NC Campus Compact presented the Robert L. Sigmon Service Learning Award recognizing one faculty member in the NC Campus Compact network who made significant contributions toward furthering the practice of service-learning.
 The award was named in honor of Robert L. Sigmon (bio), service-learning pioneer and North Carolina native.
 In 1967, along with Bill Ramsay and Wendell Russell, he coined the phrase “service-learning” to better describe the community-based internships they facilitated at the Southern Regional Education Board.
 In 2009, Mr. Sigmon donated his personal library and research to Elon University to create the Robert L. Sigmon Service-Learning Collection.
 In 2016, the archive was digitized and is now available online.